-The first timber defensive building on the site of the Bierzgłowo (Birglau) castle was built in 1242.
-These oldest fortifications were partially destroyed by the Lithuanian invasion of 1263, which survived only an unidentified, perhaps brick tower.
-The construction of a new, brick Teutonic seat took place after 1260 or 1270, at the time of the commander Arnold von Kropf and lasted until about 1280.
-Perimeter walls of the upper ward and the north-west wing come from this period.
-It was a modest castle compared to later Teutonic strongholds, because in the second and third quarter of the thirteenth century in Prussia there was no possibility of developing monumental brick architecture.
-It was caused by the lack of local masonry tradition and specialists (builders, architects, bricklayers), almost constant wars and the lack of a properly developed economy.
+The first wooden defensive building on the site of the Bierzgłowo Castle (German Birglau) was built in 1242.
+These oldest fortifications were partially destroyed by the Lithuanian raid of 1263 led by Trojnat, of which only an unidentified, possibly brick tower survived.
+The construction of a new brick seat of the Teutonic Knights took place after 1260 or 1270, during the times of commander Arnold von Kropf.
+By around 1280, the perimeter walls of the upper ward and the north-west wing were built.
+It was therefore a modest castle compared to later Teutonic castles, because in the second and third quarter of the 13th century in Prussia there was no possibility of developing monumental brick architecture.
+This was due to the lack of local masonry tradition and specialists (builders, architects, masons), as well as almost constant warfare and the lack of a properly developed economy and income.

-The castle consisted of two irregular parts: the upper castle surrounded by a double perimeter wall and a separated outer ward of a trapezoidal outline.
-Both parts were separated by a wide moat, bounded on both sides by a high retaining wall, serving simultaneously as a defensive wall.
-The irregular layout of the castle resulted not only from the fact that it was built on the foundations of an older wooden-earth stronghold, but also from the layout of the area, which before the end of the 13th century had not yet been transformed by earthworks.
+The castle was founded at the intersection of the routes between Toruń and Chełm, in the area bounded from the south by the escarpment of the Vistula ice-marginal valley.
+On the western side, the building was protected by a ravine cutting across the escarpment.
+Convenient access was from the east and partially from the north, where the castle was protected by a moat.
+It consisted of two parts: the upper ward, irregular in plan, surrounded by a double perimeter wall, and the outer bailey with an outline similar to a trapezoid, measuring 70 x 90 meters.
+Both parts were separated by a 15-meter-wide ditch, limited on both sides by a high retaining wall, which also served as a defensive wall.
+The irregular layout of the castle resulted not only from the fact that it was built on the foundations of an older wooden and earth stronghold, but also from the layout of the area, which had not been transformed by earthworks before the end of the 13th century.

 Leksykon zamków w Polsce, red.
 L.Kajzer, Warszawa 2003.